lionheartys/AI_adversarial_interface/README.md

 This code achieves an interface, receiving the POST and GET then scheduling several docker containers where adversarial samples are generated.

-Now it implemented to Task 10, and Docker container has not been linked yet.
+Now it implemented to Task 16, docker link and security-enhance modes have been implemented.